Rugby Interviews

 Worcester Warriors v Gloucester Rugby - Aviva Premiership by Alex Morton | Getty Images

 "Ackers showed what he can do with the Lions, where he had a small budget and youngsters, but he built something special.
 He is a people-person, a mix of a manager and a coach.
 And with players like Jan Serfontein and Handre Pollard coming to the Bulls to join Marcell Coetzee and Ruan Nortje, he will need to be.
-But I am sure he will keep the playing group happy," Matfield told SportsBoom.co.za in an exclusive interview.
+But I am sure he will keep the playing group happy," Matfield told sportsboom.com in an exclusive interview.

 "You get different types of coaches.
-Rassie Erasmus is more of a technical coach and some coaches are almost more like managers - they know how to get the players focused and moving in a good direction.”
+Rassie Erasmus is more of a technical coach and some coaches are almost more like managers - they know how to get the players focused and moving in a good direction.

-"It's unbelievable what Ackers achieved at the Lions, and I think he'll be very good at the Bulls.
+"It's unbelievable what Ackers achieved at the Lions and I think he'll be very good at the Bulls.
 It's a good group for him to get because he likes to manage people, to sell them a dream.
 I know he found it difficult in Japan because the language barrier means you can't speak to the players directly and he likes to do one-on-ones.
 He's a good guy to come in after Jake and he'll get a great culture going," Matfield said.

 "He's a brilliant coach and as a youngster I really enjoyed playing under him.
 He has the ability to get a group together, all aligning for the same goal.
-I think he will be a big success at the Bulls because they already have brilliant players there."
+I think he will be a big success at the Bulls because they already have brilliant players there.

 "Now they will get aligned and I think the Bulls will do marvellous things now with Ackers," Smith said in Nelspruit, where the Springboks were preparing for Saturday's Test against Georgia.

 "Ever since Ackers arrived at the Police College as an 18-year-old, Pretoria has been his home.
 Even while coaching in Johannesburg, Japan and England, his home was in Pretoria," Strauss pointed out.
+"It was written in the stars that Ackers, himself a product of our famous Springbok lock factory, should coach the Vodacom Bulls some day!

 "We are close to the next level, converting losing finals into winning finals is much easier than reaching finals!
+Welcome home Johan!"

 Related Resources to Rugby Interviews